The Bankrate promise

 1. Choose your investment

-First you’ll want to determine what you’re buying.
+First, you’ll want to determine what you’re buying.
 Do you want to buy stock?
 Or will you go with an exchange-traded fund (ETF) or mutual fund?

 - If you opt to buy an individual stock, it’s more likely to fluctuate significantly than a fund will.
+But it may be difficult to find a brokerage that allows you to buy stocks on autopilot.

 - If you buy a fund, it should fluctuate less than an individual stock and it’s also more diversified, so you won’t be hurt as much if any single stock in the fund declines a lot.

 Less-experienced investors usually opt for a fund, and some of the most diversified funds are based on the Standard & Poor’s 500 index.
 This index includes hundreds of companies across all major industries, and it’s the standard for a diversified portfolio of companies.
-(If you want to buy an S&P index fund, here are some of the top choices.)
+If you want to buy an S&P index fund, here are some of the top choices.

 In either case, you’ll need to note the ticker symbol for the security; that’s the short-hand code for the stock or fund.